 I’ve stayed in studio-sized tents that were very comfortable but basic and others that were three times the size of my New York apartment, decorated for a magazine cover, and came with a personal butler.

 Rate-wise, Dan says a good rule of thumb is the smaller the camp (ie fewer the tents) the more expensive the rate.
-Tented camps tend are usually all-inclusive but what comes with that “all” is not standard.
+Tented camps are usually all-inclusive but what comes with that “all” is not standard.
 For example, laundry service may be free in one camp but cost extra at others.

 Mobile Tented Camps